Land Conservation Committee

 The Land Conservation Committee is created pursuant to Wis.
 Stat. § 92.06, for the purpose of performing policy formulation and program responsibilities authorized by Wis.
 Stats.
 Ch.
 92.

-Comprised of elected County Board members, a Conservative Congress Representative and a Farm Service Agency Representative, Land and Water Conservation Committee takes the leading role in local land and water resource protection.
+Comprised of elected County Board members, a Member at Large and a Farm Service Agency Representative, Land and Water Conservation Committee takes the leading role in local land and water resource protection.
 They set the course for conservation in their counties by:

 - Providing local conservation leadership and coordination.

 - Establishing conservation policy based on local input and resource assessment needs.

 - Developing resource-driven county land and water resource management plans.